-The actinomorphic flowers are arranged in few flowered cymes.
+The complete, perfect, actinomorphic flowers are arranged in few flowered cymes.
 The calyx has 5 fused green sepals.
 The corolla has 5 unfused pink petals that overlap along their right edges.
 There are 5 stamens.
 The ovary is superior with 5 locules and numerous seeds.
 The fruit is a loculicidal capsule.
-All parts of the flower are covered in stellate hairs
+All parts of the flower are covered in stellate hairs.

 Habitat: Melochia tomentosa grows in human disturbed areas (roadsides/abandoned fields) and along the edges of Dry Broadleaf Evergreen Formation – Forests/Woodlands/Shrublands (coppice).

-Distribution in Bahamas/Globally: Melochia tomentosa occurs on all islands in the Bahamian Archipelago as well as the entire Caribbean region, southern United States, and Central and South America.
+Distribution: Melochia tomentosa occurs on all islands in the Lucayan Archipelago as well as the entire Caribbean region, southern United States, and Central and South America.

-Medicinal/Cultural/Economic usage: Melochia tomentosa is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Melochia tomentosa is not known to be used medicinally in the Lucayan Archipelago.